akos-almasi/Term2/README.md

 ![Knime Workflow](https://github.com/akos-almasi/Term2/blob/main/pics/knime.png)

 ### MongoDB ###
-In order to access NoSQL we added MongoDB Connector and to be able to read the pay gap table we added MongoDB Reader node.
-We then transformed the obtained JSON to a Table and filtered the data to our needs, such as: leaving only 2020, keeping only necessary columns, deleting missing values, etc.
+In order to access NoSQL we added MongoDB Connector and then we applied MongoDB Reader node to be able to read the pay gap table.
+For the next step we transformed the obtained JSON to a Table and filtered the data to our needs, such as: leaving only 2020, keeping only necessary columns, deleting missing values, etc.
-You can check the mongoDB workflow [here](https://github.com/akos-almasi/Term2/blob/main/pics/pay_gap.png).
+You can check the MongoDB workflow [here](https://github.com/akos-almasi/Term2/blob/main/pics/pay_gap.png).
 ### SQL ###
-We used mysql workbench to access the gender ratio and the country codes csv files, and we used the mysql connector node to import it to knime, and we configured the Query Reader for 2020.
+We used MySQL workbench to access the gender ratio and the country codes csv files, and we used the MySQL connector node to import it to Knime, and we configured the Query Reader for 2020.
 You can check the SQL workflow [here](https://github.com/akos-almasi/Term2/blob/main/pics/ratio_codes.png)
 ### Joiner ###
 Using the joiner node, we first inner joined the gender gap and gender ratio tables by country.
 Then, we used the second joiner to combine the obtained table with the country codes dataset by country.
 ### Eurostat API ###